Waltontan/FinalProject/README.md

 For re-use, we've stored the commands in [build.bat](app/build.bat).

-You can just build the app by running either
+You can just build the app by running

 <b>windows</b>:
 ```